-Samsung India on Tuesday announced a new initiative in partnership with the National Skill Development Corporation (NSDC) to train 50,000 youth and make them job-ready for the electronics retail sector over the next few years.
+Samsung India on Tuesday announced a new initiative in partnership with the National Skill Development Corporation (NSDC) to train 50,000 youth and make them job-ready for the retail electronics sector over the next few years.

 Called ‘Samsung DOST,’ the initiative is touted as the biggest skills training program in the electronics sector.

-“With this new programme, we aim to close the skills and employability gap among youth in the country, helping them find jobs in the fast growing electronics retail sector,” said Ken Kang, President, and CEO, Samsung Southwest Asia.
+“With this new programme, we aim to close the skills and employability gap among youth in the country, helping them find jobs in the fast growing electronics retail sector,” said Ken Kang, President, and CEO, of Samsung Southwest Asia.

 Under a pilot with 2,500 participants in the first phase, youth will receive 200 hours of blended classroom and online training, followed by five months of on-the-job training (OJT) at Samsung retail stores, along with a monthly stipend at par with industry standards.